 British sculptor Thomas J. Price revealed monumental bronze sculptures in Times Square, New York.
-The prestigious Hauser & Wirth gallery is showcasing this work.
+A prestigious Hauser & Wirth gallery currently displays the artwork.
 The exhibition showcases impressive 12-foot-tall sculptures.
-They stand out in the busy streets of Manhattan.
+The sculptures achieve prominence within the active streets of Manhattan.

 The Striking Presence of Contemporary Bronze Art in Urban Spaces